jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 If it seems that the restriction on movement through other special tiles is frustrating, one only need to look at one of the strategic possibilities depicted in the next image to understand the positive complexity they add to the game.
 Players must think ahead about how they want to plan their routes, all while competing with the plans of other players and against the luck of the tile draw.

-A clever layout to maximize points (17 for the factory!):
+A clever layout to maximize points.
+Because the *shortest* path from the factory to the house passes through the mine, making it invalid, the shortest *valid* path is longer, leading to more points (17 for the factory!):

 ![Route Around](/assets/dijkstra/images/routearound.png)